social-scraping-policy

 Goal: every card has visual content, and that content survives forever (no broken images six months later).

-The card component (components/social-post-card.tsx) routes by platform:
+The card component (components/post-card.tsx) routes by platform:

 platform === "x"→ render<Tweet id={tweetId}>fromreact-tweet.
 Server component, fetches fromcdn.syndication.twimg.comat build/request time.
 Noposts.jsonthumbnail involved.
 Deleted tweets degrade to a built-in<TweetNotFound>tombstone.- Has